 Once all of our bills were paid, we were left with $1,300 one month.

-This is not an entire month’s worth of expenses for us; however, it let me know we were headed in the right direction of living off of income we earned during the previous month.
+This is not an entire month’s worth of expenses for us; however, it let me know we were headed in the right direction of living off of the income we earned last month.

 - Learn how to become a seller on Amazon.